Jovans55/ArithmeticCPU/README.md

 ```
 Example: store 5 1;store 3 2; muls 1 2 3

 This command will store 5 and 3 in address 1 and 2.
-Then multiply and them bot and store them in address 3.
+Then multiply and them both and store them in address 3.
 Like I said it's getting crazy.
 ```

 #### Note